-018 saw some exciting camera and lens releases which, more than anything, gave an indication of the way camera technology will progress in the coming years.
+Last year saw some exciting camera and lens releases which, more than anything, gave an indication of the way camera technology will progress in the coming years.
 Mirrorless designs definitely made their stamp, along with dedicated lenses to fit this new format.
-2019 is likely to see more advancements in this area along with updated versions of existing models.
+This year, we’re likely to see more advancements in this area along with updated versions of existing models.

 The Mark II model of the 7D came out four years ago, so 2019 may just be the year for an upgrade.
 The original was a great all-rounder, the second version proved popular for sports and wildlife with worthy progressions from the original.
 Times have now moved on and the next version has been a long time coming.
 Now that Canon has got a mirrorless design on the market, they can focus on their traditional DSLR range.